 Will the proposed development and its alternatives have an impact on CBAs or ESAs?

-If yes, please explain:

-Also include a description of how the proposed development will influence the quantitative values

-(hectares/percentage) of the categories on the CBA/ESA map.

-The Biodiversity overlay map from Cape Farm Mapper (Appendix D) indicate that the proposed site does not fall within any Critical Biodiversity Areas (CBAs) or Ecological Support Areas (ESAs).

-Will the proposed development and its alternatives have an impact on terrestrial vegetation, or aquatic ecosystems (wetlands, estuaries or the coastline)?

-YES

-If yes, please explain:

-According to the vegetation map (Appendix D) the vegetation that would have been present on the site is Groot Brak Dune Strandveld.
-This type of vegetation is classified as Endangered in the Western Cape in terms of NEMBA National list of Ecosystems that are threatened and in need of protection.
-The site is transformed and disturbed due to previous developments with no natural vegetation remaining.
-Refer to site Photos (Appendix C).

-The Water Resources Map (Appendix D) show that the proposed site does not fall within any wetlands/ watercourses on rivers.
+If yes, please explain: Also include a description of how the proposed development will influence the quantitative values (hectares/percentage) of the categories on the CBA/ESA map.
+YES NO The Biodiversity overlay map from Cape Farm Mapper (Appendix D) indicate that the propose not fall within any Critical Biodiversity Areas (CBAs) or Ecological Support Areas (ESAs). d site does Will the proposed development and its alternatives have an impact on terrestrial vegetation, or aquatic ecosystems (wetlands, estuaries or the coastline)?
+If yes, please explain: ¥E\$ NO According to the vegetation map (Appendix D) the vegetation that would have been present or Groot Brak Dune Strandveld.
+This type of vegetation is classified as Endangered in the Wester terms of NEMBA National list of Ecosystems that are threatened and in need of protection . transformed and disturbed due to previous developments with no natural vegetation remaining.
+For Photos (Appendix C). rn Ca The s pe in ite is The Water Resources Map (Appendix D) show that the proposed site does not fall within any watercourses on rivers.
+The sea is located more than 1km south of the property.
+The sea lies any watercourses on rivers.
 The sea is located more than 1km south of the property.
 The sea lies approximately 1km south of the proposed site.
 BGCMA confirmed that no water resources will be impacted by the proposed construction of the mast.
 (Appendix F1.9.1).